Blesmol/pfscf/docs/usage.md

 ## Quickstart

 1. [Download the program](https://github.com/Blesmol/pfscf/releases) and extract into a new folder.
 For details see the [installation instructions](#installation).
 2. Get a blank society chronicle as single-paged PDF file.
-I'd suggest to follow the instructions in [this chapter](#extracting-a-chronicle-pdf-from-a-scenario).
+I'd suggest to follow [these instructions](extraction.md).
 Put the resulting PDF page in the same directory to which you extracted `pfscf`.
 3. Open a command line prompt / terminal in this directory.
 Can on windows be done by double-clicking the `openCmdHere.bat` file.
 4. Call the program to find whether your scenario is already explicitly supported, based on the scenario title.
 See the example below where we want to check for PFS2 scenario "#1-06: Lost on the Spirit Road"
    ```